dominhkha/tila/README.md

-# Tila Scanner: A Tiny Language Scanner
+# Tila Scanner: A Tiny Language Parser
 Author: Do Minh Kha

 Student ID: 21025094
 ## Overview
-The repo contains source code for Tiny Language Scanner.
+The repo contains source code for Tiny Language Parser.

 [//]: # (## Table of Contents)